 Holistic medicine is not a specific treatment or clinical tool.
 It is a way of thinking, rooted in the fundamental concepts of relationality and synergy.
 It recognizes that organ systems are related to one another; that biochemical pathways are interconnected; that we human beings are in relationship with one another and with our environments.
 Nothing is separate or isolated, even if sometimes it seems to be so.

-As functional medicine pioneer Jeff Bland—a constant source of inspiration and encouragement for us—once put it: Dividing the body by organ systems is a convenient way to organize a medical school, but it is not reflective of biological reality.
+Functional medicine pioneer Jeff Bland—a constant source of inspiration and encouragement for us—once put it this way: Dividing the body by organ systems is a convenient way to organize a medical school, but it is not reflective of biological reality.

 As our old friend and advisor Dr. Lev Linkner explained, one can do surgery holistically, and one can use herbs or supplements allopathically.